mearjunsingh/learn-fastapi/logsheet.md

 - [x] Install SQLAlchemy
 - [x] Create a Database Connection
 - [x] Create a Model and Execute it in Database

+---

+## Day 5

+- [x] Default Date in Database Using SQLAlchemy
+- [x] Create Record Using SQLAlchemy
+- [x] Read All Records Using SQLAlchemy